Top Greek islands & Mainland Destinations

 Mykonos is the most cosmopolitan island in the Cyclades and one of the finest examples of Cycladic architecture.
-Traditional and cubic houses with flat roofs, wooden colored doors, and windows create a unique atmosphere which reflects the main features of the traditional style which is popular worldwide.
-Despite its tourist development, Mykonos island is proud of its strong Cycladic identity that matches perfectly with the folklore art of the island and the Venetian tradition.
+Traditional and cubic houses with flat roofs, wooden colored doors and windows create a unique atmosphere that reflects the main features of the traditional style which is today popular worldwide.
+Despite its tourist development, Mykonos island is proud of its strong Cycladic identity.

-Chora of Mykonos is the historical settlement of the island with a plethora of traditional whitewashed houses sitting in the flat region in contrast to the other Aegean settlements which are developed amphitheatrically in hillsides overlooking the sea.
-The main town of Mykonos consists of huge white rocks, wooden colorful balconies hanging over the labyrinth streets and different shapes.
+The Chora of Mykonos is the historical settlement of the island with a plethora of traditional whitewashed houses overlooking the sea with wooden colorful doors, stairs windows and balconies, hanging over the labyrinth streets.

-Every quarter distinguishes for the traditional architecture of Mykonos, the whitewashed walls, the wooden balconies, and the beautifully decorated courtyards.
-On the other hand, the whitewashed villages of Mykonos present this impressive contrast on the grey rocks, resting in total harmony into the rocky and barren landscape of the Cycladic island.
+Every quarter distinguishes for the traditional architecture, the whitewashed walls, the wooden balconies, and the beautifully decorated courtyards.
+On the other hand, the whitewashed villages of Mykonos present this impressive contrast on red/grey rocks, resting in total harmony into the rocky and barren landscape of the Cycladic island.